 Beach Bungalow Inn & Suite

-Location: Quiet side street near downtown
+Location: Quiet residential street near downtown Morro Bay

 Masterpiece Hotel

-Location: A few blocks from the harbor
+Location: A few blocks uphill from the Embarcadero

-Check availability and book your stay at Masterpiece Hotel
+Check availability at Masterpiece Hotel

 Ascot Suites

-Book your stay at Ascot Suites
+Check availability at Ascot Suites

 Harbor House Inn

-Location: Just two blocks from the Embarcadero
+Location: Just two blocks from the Embarcadero, Morro Bay

-Check availability and book your stay at Habor House Inn
+Check availability at Harbor House Inn

 Sundown Inn

-Location: Quiet residential street near the harbor
+Location: Quiet residential street near the Embarcadero, Morro Bay

 Morro Bay Sandpiper Inn

-Best for: Budget travelers and short-term stays
+Best for: Budget travelers, pet owners, and short-term stays

-Check out the rates and book your stay at Morro Bay Sandpiper Inn
+Check availability at Morro Bay Sandpiper Inn

 Best Western San Marcos Inn